7 Best Fender Stratocasters (2023) Strats For Every Budget!

 Fans of vintage Fenders will love the Vintera ‘50s model.
 It’s not quite a reissue, but it absolutely pays homage to the original Strats of the mid 1950s, and even comes in the original colors.
 It oozes vintage cool, in both aesthetics and tone.

-We were sent a Daphne Blue model to review for this roundup, which was, of course, one of Fender’s original 1950s colors.
+We were sent a Daphne Blue model to review for this roundup, which was one of Fender’s original 1950s colors.
 Combined with the aged white pups and dials, and set off against the bright white pickguard, it looked brilliant.

-The ’50s model is available in 2 finishes, a 2 tone sunburst, and the Daphne Blue we received to test.
-Both finishes come with a maple neck and fretboard, just as the originals did.
+The ’50s model is available in 2 finishes, a 2-tone sunburst and the Daphne Blue we received to test.
+Both finishes come with a maple neck and fretboard, just like the originals.
 The neck had a Modern C profile, which is definitely a plus for playability compared to the original full C profiles (like the one on the Classic Vibe).

 The frets were medium jumbo, and once again, very nicely finished.
-They felt very close to those on the Player Series model, which makes sense given that they’re both made in the Fender Mexico plant.
+They felt similar to those on the Player Series model, which makes sense given that they’re both made in the Fender Mexico plant.

 Also Consider